 What documents NOT to Shred

-Employment Records.If you have employees, the IRS recommends that you hold on to employee information for at least four years.
-That can include employment ID information, such as names, addresses, and social security numbers, records and amounts of wages, pension plan payments, and even employee emails.
-Worker’s comp claims should be kept for the life of the claim; these are definitely documents not to shred.
+The IRS recommends that you hold on to employee files for at least four years after their employment is terminated.
+That can include employment ID information, such as names, addresses, and social security numbers, records and amounts of wages, pension plan payments, and even employee emails and performance reviews.

 If your industry stores financial data or other personal data for clients, it’s important to consider how long and how securely that data is being stored.
 The IRS requires that individuals are able to produce records providing income, deductions or credit claims for up to seven years from the date of a return (source).
 That means your clients may be coming to you for that information if they don’t have it.